duerrfk/minimal-mistakes/README.md

   - John Doe
 ```

-3. Define list of authors in blog post:
+3. Define list of authors in blog post using the author ids defined in `_data/authors`:

 ```
 authors :